 fResync [options] fileMPEG resyncing utility.
 Re-aligns head frame headers on dumped or broken files.
 Usually needed for embedded hardware decoders or editing software.

 -d Do not dump the output to stdout.
 Useful when only ripping. -E num Enumerate files when song title [metadata] changes, starting at num.
 When 0, fIcy will try to find the highest unused file number automatically.
-Uses -o as a prefix. -h Help -c Do not clobber files. -m Use song title [metadata] when naming files.
+Uses -o as a prefix. -h Help -c Do not clobber files. -A Append to existing files instead of overwriting. -m Use song title [metadata] when naming files.
 Uses -o as prefix. -n If the file exists create new one with .n as suffix. -p When dumping to stdout consider writing errors as transient (that is: flush the output buffer until stdout is ready).
 Useful when you pipe the output to a media player and want to kill it while not interrupting the rip. -o file Dump the output to file or use file as a prefix (depending on other settings).
 Hint: to dump without a prefix use “./”. -s suffix Use sfx as a suffix for new files.
 Hint: the .mp3/.m4a extension is NOT implicit. -t Display song title [metadata] while ripping. -r Remove/don’t save partial chunks.
 This will skip the first chunk and remove the last one upon termination which are (supposedly) incomplete.
 To use in combination with -m or -E. -q file Append “file name” sequence to file.
 The file name is written upon file completition.
 This may be used to trigger events and rejoin splitted parts with an external tool without -E. fResync will use this file in the future. -x regex Save only files whose title (NOT filename) matches against this (or one of these) extended regular expressions.
 Multiple -x can be specified on the command line to form OR conditions.
 Dump unaffected.
 Can be combined with -X. -X regex Do NOT save files whose title matches against this extended regular expression.
 Same semantics as -x. -I file Load include/exclude REs from file.
 Each line must be prefixed with + or - to indicate whether it’s a positive or negative expression (-xX). -f expr Filter titles through the specified coprocessor expression.
 The raw title is passed to the expression (doesn’t include any additional prefixes/suffixes).
 As the result will be used internally, some limitations apply.
 Read carefully the Filtering section. -F file Filter titles through the specified coprocessor script.
 Same semantics as -f, but the expressions are loaded from a file instead.
 Conflicts with -f. -C path Specify the path of the external title rewriting coprocessor.
 Defaults to “sed”.
 The executable must support the ‘-e’, ‘-f’ flags and operate through stdin/out, like “sed”. -M time Maximum recording time.
 See Notes. -i time Maximum network idle time.
 Stops recording after the specified amount of time is passed without network activity.
 Defaults to 0 (default tcp timeout). -a file Read authentication credentials from file (the file must contain a line of the form user:password).
 Note that only the Basic HTTP authentication scheme is supported. -l num Redirect follow limit.
 Defaults to 1.
 0 disables redirection entirely.

 -b By default fResync maps the entire file into memory when operating.
 However this can create problems on loaded systems with large files or when simulating.
 This reverts to a buffered I/O mode.
 This flag is also implicit when simulating. -s Simulate the process.
 Print on the standard output the starting sync offset and stream length, but don’t modify the source file. -v Verbose. -n frames Require/decode at least n valid consecutive frames to validate the sync offset.
 Defaults to 6. -m len Maximum frame length.
 Defaults to 1597. fResync uses this value to determine the maximal region of the file to be checked.